dnelson/temet/docs/quantities.rst

 Finally, you can define 'wildcard' fields which capture, and then handle, many different field names at once.
-For example, imagine you could compute the optical stellar spectrum for any star particle, and you wanted to define a new field of the form ``specmean_{wavemin}_{wavemax}`` which would return the mean flux between the two specified wavelengths, which are arbitrary.
+For example, imagine you could compute the optical stellar spectrum for any star particle, and you wanted to define a new field of the form ``specmean_{wavemin}_{wavemax}`` which would return the mean flux between the two specified wavelengths, which are arbitrary inputs.
 If we had such a custom field, we could compute e.g. ``D4000 = specmean_4050_4250 / specmean_3750_3950}`` (indeed, we could then define yet another custom field called ``D4000`` which did exactly this, automatically).
 To handle these two field names, or any others of the same form, we could define::